craigsapp/prettypmx/README.md

 The _prettypmx_ PERL script aligns parameter matrices of SCORE PMX data.
-Trailing zeros in fractional portations are adjusted so that each column contains the same number of fractional digits (for readability and compactness).
+Trailing zeros in fractional portions of numbers are adjusted so that each column contains the same number of fractional digits (for readability and compactness).

 Example input: